dhmay/jamstats/README.md

 ## Usage

-There are two scripts, one for making a PDF with plots derived from a derby game json file:
+Installation gives you two commands, one for making a PDF with plots derived from a derby game json file:

 `jamstats-plot-pdf <game.json> <plots.pdf>`